What happens if you suddenly find yourself with a painful or discolored tooth?

 Sensitive teeth can have various causes, but a tooth that’s dying can exhibit sensitivity as a symptom.
 This sensitivity may become severe.

-If you’re feeling sharp pangs in one specific tooth when eating hot, cold, or sweet foods, call your dentist.
+If you’re feeling sharp pangs in one specific tooth when eating hot, cold, or sweet foods, or flossing, call your dentist.

 Abscessing or Infection

 As a tooth dies, the dying soft tissues can cause a bacterial infection that may lead to a tooth abscess.

 An abscess is a pocket of pus caused by infection.
 It can occur in the gums next to the tooth, or at the base of the root.

 In addition to pain, symptoms of an abscess can include a bad taste in the mouth, foul breath, or a pimple-like spot on the gums.
 If the infection that is causing the abscess isn’t treated, it can spread into the bone.

 Change of Tooth Color

 As a tooth dies, it might become a different color than the surrounding teeth, usually gray or black.
 It will be a markedly different color, so it’s unlikely you’d mistake a stained tooth for a dying tooth.

 The red blood cells dying in the pulp are what cause this color change.
 The color change won’t go away on its own, so if you see this occurring in your tooth call your dentist.